-5. Support whenever you need it – Without the backing of a union you could face £1,200 in fees should you need to take your employer to a tribunal.
-Unite gives free advice, support and legal representation to all its members so they never have to face problems alone.
+5. Support whenever you need it – Unite gives free advice, support and legal representation to all its members so they never have to face problems alone.

 6. In or out of work, there is a place for you – Unite Community offers a place for all those out of work, studying or retired - meaning that you are always part of something bigger.

-8. You can get better compensation – in 2013, a record £330 million was won for union members and their families through legal help, and £1 million in equal pay claims - an average of £15,000 per member.
+8. You can get better compensation – Record amounts have been won for union members and their families through legal help.

 9. Better job security – trade union members are more likely to stay in their jobs longer - on average, five years more than non-members.